 iVN integrates accurate building energy demand data, either real or simulated using IES’ physics-powered APACHE engine, delivering a holistic view across both the buildings and the district heating infrastructure.
 Our tool also allows for an assessment of supply/demand, system infrastructure and generation sources to produce accurate analysis of intervention measures and cost-benefit analysis to improve the efficiency of your client’s district heating projects.

-The deadline for Round 6 of HNES applications is Friday 2nd February 2024.
+Round 8 of HNES is open to applications until Friday 8th November 2024.
 If you’re interested in finding out more about how IES Software and Consulting Services can help you deliver optimisation studies for heat network scheme applications, please submit your details here.